Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-Firstly we review how a 2d eternal black emerges from the AdS$_3$/BCFT$_2$ setting.
-In sec.\ref{sec:adsbcft} we see that the bulk description of a 2d BCFT is an AdS$_3$ geometry with an EOW brane.
-The metric of the Euclidean AdS$_3$ bulk is given by
+Firstly we look at the emergency of the 2d eternal black hole.
+In sec.\ref{sec:adsbcft} we see that the holographic dual of BCFT$_2$ is an AdS$_3$ bulk bounded by its asymptotic boundary and an EOW brane.
+The Euclidean AdS$_3$ metric is given by

-As illustrated in fig.\ref{fig-AdSBCFT}(a), the bulk geometry is bounded by the BCFT$_2$ defined on half spacetime ($\tau>0$) and the EOW brane is located at $\tau=-z\tan \theta_0$.
-In Euclidean spacetime there is no difference between space and time so the choice of $\tau$ and $x$ coordinates in fig.\ref{fig-AdSBCFT}(a) is just for the convenience of calculation without any physical interpretation.